gruvw/latex-setup/README.md

 You will find my **HyperSnips snippets** in the `latex.hsnips` file.

+Most of them will only trigger while typing inside a math context.

 I explain some of them as there are some complex ones.
 It should help you to understand their definitions.

 Example format: `expression`: `replaced by`